njayman/najish-obsidian/0.1 - Development/Programming Language/Programming Language.md

 # C/C++
-[[C/C++]] is the first language that I learned in my academia.
+[[C]] and [[C++]] is the first language that I learned in my academia.
 I have learnt basic data structures and object oriented programming along with all the basics of programming with this language.
 I wish to go pro-mode with this language in future.

 # SQL
 My first database language